BOOK A ROOM || CONTACT US

 The telephone network is very extensive and accessible almost anywhere.
 The telephone prefix for Indonesia is 0062 or +62.

 If you make a long stay, you have any interest in buying an Indonesian Sim card sold in countless mobile phone shops.
 Sim card costs is only 5 000Rp.
-Ask the merchant to add phone credit.
-For example, an SMS to Europe will cost you between 400 and 600Rp (varies depending on the recipient’s operator) and a local SMS from 150 to 250Rp.
+Ask the merchant to add phone/internet credit.
 The operator covering our entire region is Telkomsel.

 Based on the meridian of Greenwich as origin of time, GMT = 0 : in Sumatra as in Java or in West and Central Borneo, you need to add 6 hours (5 hours during the summer for countries that having Daylight Saving Time).
 In Bali, Lombok and Sulawesi you must add 7 hours.